 "Molecular manufacturing will eventually transform our relationship to molecules and matter as thoroughly as the computer changed our relationship to bits and information.
 It will enable precise, inexpensive control of the structure of matter."

 Pardon our dust during this site redesign.
-Thanks to Stephan Spencer and Netconcepts for donating our new design.
+Thanks to Stephan Spencer, the optimized geek, for donating our new design.
 And thanks to Jim Lewis for his unwavering contribution to IMM through the years as our webmaster.

 IMM is sponsoring several new projects in molecular nanotechnology, including theoretical feasibility; demonstration of key milestones; molecular manufacturing safeguards; and nanomedicine applications and book series.